Youran-Zhu/Yelp_Review_Analysis/README.md

-# Analyzing 10Gb of Yelp Reviews Data using PySpark
+# Analyzing 10Gb of Yelp Reviews Data with PySpark

 We will analyze a subset of Yelp's business, reviews and user data.
 This dataset comes to us from [Kaggle](https://www.kaggle.com/yelp-dataset/yelp-dataset) although we have taken steps to pull this data into a publis s3 bucket: `s3://yelp-9760-dataset/*.json`